Tag Archive for Fonts

 sudo apt-get install fontmatrix

 That gave me a tool with a nice user interface but I made a mistake when using it.
 This was because I (wrongly) thought that it would copy files from the folder that I told the import function to use.
-Extracting the TTF files to /tmp meant that would have had to happen but Fontmatrix just registered them instead.
-A reboot confirmed that they hadn’t been copied or moved at all and I had rendered the user interface next to unusable through my own folly; the default action in Ubuntu and Linux Mint is that files are deleted from /tmp on shutdown.
-The font selection capabilities of the GNOME Tweak Tool came in very handy for helping me converting useless boxes into letters that I could read.
-Another step was to change the font line near the top of the GNOME Shell stylesheet (never thought that CSS usage would end up in places like this…) so that Cantarell wasn’t being sought and text in sans-serif font replaced grey and white boxes.
-The stylesheet needs to be edited as superuser so the following command is what’s needed for this and, while I used sudo, gksu is just as useful here if it isn’t what I should have been using.
+Extracting the TTF files to /tmp meant that would have had to happen, but Fontmatrix just registered them instead.
+A reboot confirmed that they hadn’t been copied or moved at all and I had rendered the user interface next to unusable through my own folly; the default action on Ubuntu and Linux Mint is that files are deleted from /tmp on shutdown.
+The font selection capabilities of the GNOME Tweak Tool came in very handy for helping me to convert useless boxes into letters that I could read.

 sudo gedit /usr/share/gnome-shell/theme/gnome-shell.css